trustoverip/tswg-keri-specification/spec/spec.md

 [[def: Next threshold]]

-~ represents the number of signatures from the given set of next keys required to be attached to a [[ref: message]] for the [[ref: message]] to be considered fully signed.
+~ represents the number or fractional weights of signatures from the given set of next keys required to be attached to a [[ref: message]] for the [[ref: message]] to be considered fully signed.

 ~ todo